History of ballooning: Military use

+Since the 2018 Gaza border protests, Palestinian militants have been launching incendiary balloons at Israel Since the beginning of May 2018, helium-filled incendiary balloons have been used alongside the kites.

+On 25 August 2026 during the Gaza war, Israel warned Hamas that it will increase strikes on Gaza following concern over launches of kites, drones and balloons from the territory.as several kites were found in an Israeli community near the border with Gaza over the weekend, local media reported, threatening that "A balloon is treated like a kite, and a kite is treated like a drone, with or without explosives."

 20th century

 During World War II, a large number of barrage balloons were inflated over the city of London in an effort to obstruct Luftwaffe air attacks during the Battle of Britain.
 Whatever their effectiveness, they were a cheap defense but did not stop heavy damage inflicted on Londoners during the Blitz, probably because the Heinkel He 111 bombers flew too high.
 Nonetheless, some 231 V-1 flying bombs were destroyed.

 In the early and mid-20th century, hydrogen balloons were used extensively in upper-atmosphere research in such projects as Osoaviakhim-1, the Stratobowl launches, Project Manhigh, and Project Strato-Lab.
 A series of ascensions set a number of high-altitude records before space flight eclipsed ballooning as an endeavor.
 When governments lost interest in manned balloons, private citizens continued to strive to set records, especially for long distances, and to achieve "first" marks (such as Double Eagle II (first to cross the Atlantic Ocean) and Breitling Orbiter 3 (first to circumnavigate the world)).

 Although manned high-altitude balloon ascensions are still undertaken, they are more likely to be the work of adventurers than researchers.